richardstabone/SmartThings/smartapps/cobra/who-took-the-car.src/readme.md

-App description: "Sets a virtual switch when a car leaves, and tries to work out who took it",
+App description: Sets a virtual switch when a car leaves, and tries to work out who took it

+You will need the following DTH to go with this:

+	custom-car-indicator-generic.groovy